mo7amedElfadil/bidOps/docs/approval.md

 3. Frontend UI (status chips, buttons, checklist, change request flows).
 4. Role-based messaging and reminders.
 5. Ops/test run and documentation finalization.

-Once we approve this expanded plan, I can proceed with the first phase (audit + instrumentation) or go directly into backend work—please confirm the priority.